 A digital front door is a comprehensive digital solution that consolidates patient engagement self-service tools in one place that patients can access via a single login.
 A truly patient-centric digital front door should be simple, intuitive, secure, data-driven, and client-branded.

-An estimated one in three patient interactions will be digital in the next year, making the physician no longer the automatic first touchpoint, and 38% of patients would like to see a consolidated patient portal in the near future.
+An estimated one in three patient interactions will be digital in the next year, making the physician no longer the automatic first touchpoint, and 38% of patients would like to see a consolidated patient portal software in the near future.
 Healthcare companies can invest in a healthcare digital front door with the confidence that it will enhance the patient experience.

 How can a Digital Front Door Empower Patients?